Ultimate Guide to the American Express® Gold Card

 Bonus Categories

-• Earn 4x on dining purchases worldwide, on up to $50k in purchases each year
+Earn 4x at restaurants worldwide, on up to $50k in purchases each year, then 1x

-• Earn 4x on groceries at U.S. supermarkets, on up to $25k in purchases each year
+Earn 4x at U.S. supermarkets, on up to $25k in purchases each year, then 1x

-• Earn 3x on flights booked directly with airlines or on AmexTravel.com
+Earn 3x on flights booked directly with airlines or through AmexTravel.com

 Extra Points Earning Opportunity

-Connect your credit card to your Rakuten account and earn Membership Rewards instead of cash back on purchases through Rakuten.
-For more information on how to do this, read here!
+Connect your Amex Gold card to your Rakuten account and earn Membership Rewards instead of cash back on purchases through Rakuten.
+For more information on how this works, read here!

-• $84 Dunkin’ Credit - With the $84 Dunkin' Credit, you can earn up to $7 in monthly statement credits after you enroll and pay with the American Express® Gold Card at U.S. Dunkin' locations.
+Up to $84 Dunkin’ Credit - Earn up to $7 in monthly statement credits after you pay with the American Express® Gold Card at U.S. Dunkin' locations.

-• $100 Resy Credit - Get up to $100 in statement credits each calendar year after you pay with the American Express® Gold Card to dine at U.S. Resy restaurants or make other eligible Resy purchases.
+Up to $100 Resy Credit - Get up to $100 in statement credits each calendar year after you pay with the American Express® Gold Card to dine at U.S. Resy restaurants or make other eligible Resy purchases.
 That's up to $50 in statement credits semi-annually.
-Enrollment required.

 Redeeming Your Points + Redemption “Sweet Spots”